 It was May 19.
 My train was expected to arrive at 11:15 am in Pune, but it arrived only at 11:45 am.
-My parents had accompanied to the railway station to see me off, my mother constantly giving me advice, fussing over me and upset because I wouldn’t be there for the next 15 days.
+My parents had accompanied me to the railway station to see me off, my mother constantly giving me advice, fussing over me and upset because I wouldn’t be there for the next 15 days.

 The train started chugging and they waved to me.
 Shortly after that, the ticket checker came on his round and I showed him the printout of my ticket my father had got for me and my PAN card as identity proof.
-I also obtained my pillow and chadar for the journey.
-I didn’t feel the need to talk to my copassengers.
+I also obtained my pillow and bedsheet for the journey.
+I didn’t feel the need to talk to my co-passengers.
 I ate lunch, listened to music and read both the books I had brought along.
 At night, I couldn’t sleep because the train had picked up speed and the bogey was shaking horribly, despite being A/c.

 However, it reached Bengaluru at its expected time.
 I got off the train, having told a man to help me unload my suitcase onto the platform, and waited.
-My uncle came after 10 minutes and took responsibility of my suitcase and we went to his apartment which is just behind the railway station.
+My uncle came after 10 minutes and took charge of my suitcase and we went to his apartment which is just behind the railway station.

 Fun time ahead!
 We enjoyed a lot in Wonder la, basically a water amusement park with dry rides as well.

 The rides were scary and exciting at the same time.
 There was a play pool and rain dance as well.
 We had to walk barefoot all over the place, having deposited our slippers and belongings in lockers made available to people.
-I was scared of entering into the pool initially but I held my aunt’s and cousin sister’s hand and all was well.
+I was scared of entering the pool initially but I held my aunt’s and cousin sister’s hand and all was well.
 I just loved it, the feel of cool water against my skin, standing under the blazing sun, though wading through the water is difficult.
 On one of the dry rides, at a point of time when it was in mid air, we could see the whole park spread out in front of us which was breathtakingly beautiful.
 We changed into dry clothes afterwards.

 My cousins’ family was going to Goa for a reunion of Naval cadets and their families.
 Those four days I spent at my grandparents’ place.
 I visited the ISKCON temple which is near their house.